-The Industry employed about 1,800 persons in 1929.
-The number employed in July 1933 was about 1,500 who worked an average of 46.8 hours per week.
-The effect of the Code, without increase in volume, will be to employ about 125 additional persons.
-The total increase in payrolls as a result of the Code will be about 3%.
+The Industry employed in 1929 approximately 550 persons and in the second quarter of 1933 approximately 737 persons.
+Factory employees worked an average of about 48 hours per week in both June, 1929, and June, 1933.
+The effect of the Code will be to employ about 140 additional persons.

+The total increase in payrolls, due to the proposed wage rates and additional employees required as a result of the Code, will be about 28%.